ron2015schmitt/Mathematiques/doc/intro/tensors/README.md

 ## Tensor Fields and Calculus
 Full support for generalized coordinates (`TensorCoords`) and tensor fields (`TensorField`) is under way.
+* command to print tensors as 2.35 ∇r + 3.43 ∇θ,  or  ∂x/∂r  etc in Euclidean space or dr and ∂/∂r in riemannian space

 | ⇦ <br />[Vector Calculus and Curvilinear Coordinates](../vector-calculus/README.md)  | [Introduction with Examples](../README.md)<br />Tensors<br /><img width=1000/> | ⇨ <br />[Series and transforms](../series-transforms/README.md)   |